andre-ye/uni/docs/phil/phil-430/readings.md

 - Time is special: it is discernible not in bodies but of accidents (motion, rest).
 It is self-evident but only understandalbe via analogical reasoning -- abstracting time as the common measure across accidents.
 - Facts about the past must be themselves per-se entities (?) -- this contradicts the Epicureans.
 How will they respond?

+### 8: Atoms

+A. Epicurus, *Letter to Herodotus*, 40-1
+- Some bodies are compounds, and others consitutents of compounds.
+- Constituents of compounds must be atomic (uncuttable) and unalterable.
+- If all things are not destroyed into nothing, something must survive the dissolution of the compounds, the uncuttables

+B. Lucretius, 1.503-98
+- Body and void must each be **absolute and unmixed**
+- The more void each thing contians, the more it succumbs to attack.
+- Solid bodies are without void and are everlasting.
+- If matter had not been everlasting, everything would have been annihilated.
+- There must be an imperishable body to ensure a supply of matter for the renewal of things.

+Discussion
+- The existence of atoms follows from the mutual exclusiveness of body and void, and the dependence of a body's divisibility on gaps in it.
+- Body and void can never totally impenetrate each other, so there will be parts of body without void.
+- Atoms are required for conservation of matter

+### 11: Atomic motion

+### 12: Microscopic and macroscopic properties